aphilippsen/goalspeech/README.md

 # GoALSpeech: Goal-directed Articulatory Learning for Speech Acquisition #

+Source code for replicating the results of the following paper:
+Philippsen, A. (2021).
+Goal-directed exploration for learning vowels and syllables: a computational model of speech acquisition.
+KI-Künstliche Intelligenz, 35(1), 53-70.

-Python implementation of the original Matlab implementation used for Ph.D. thesis on "Learning How to Speak.
+This the python implementation of the original Matlab implementation used for Ph.D. thesis on "Learning How to Speak.
 Goal Space Exploration for Articulatory Skill Acquisition": https://pub.uni-bielefeld.de/record/2921296